TotalDwarf03/aeroGIS/README.md

 After adding your API key, you can open `index.html` in a web browser to view the project.

+## Student Webserver Compatibility Tweaks (USW)

+Unfortunately, a number of changes have been made to the project in order to get it working on the USW student webserver.
+These changes are noted below:

+- **CORS Restrictions:** The student webserver has CORS restrictions that prevent API requests to external services.
+As a result, some features that rely on external APIs may not function correctly when hosted on the student webserver (primarily the postcode searching feature).
+- **File Types:** The student webserver has restrictions on certain file types, geojson files in particular.
+To work around this, all geojson files have been converted to standard `.json` files.

 ## Linting and Formatting

 This project uses GitHub Actions to run Prettier and Markdownlint on push and pull requests to the `main` branch.
 These action can be found in the `.github/workflows` directory.